FactorySimPy/FactorySimPy/docs/basic_components.md

     env,                              # Simulation environment
     id="COMBINER1",                      # Unique identifier for the Combiner node target_quantity_of_each_item=[1, 2],  # 1 pallet from in_edges[0], 2 items from in_edges[1]
-    work_capacity=1,                  # Number of pallets that can be packed simultaneously processing_delay=1.5,             # Packing delay (constant or generator/function) blocking=True,                    # Wait for output edge to accept pallet out_edge_selection="RANDOM"        # Policy or function to select output edge
+    processing_delay=1.5,             # Packing delay (constant or generator/function)
+    blocking=True,                    # Wait for output edge to accept pallet out_edge_selection="RANDOM"        # Policy or function to select output edge